vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - [ ] A freeform governance must contain a link field and it must not be null, but no other check is done to verify it (<a name="0028-GOVE-021" href="#0028-GOVE-021">0028-GOVE-021</a>)
 - [ ] A freeform governance proposal does not have an enactment period set, and after it closes no action is taken on the system (<a name="0028-GOVE-022" href="#0028-GOVE-022">0028-GOVE-022</a>)
 - [ ] Closed freeform governance proposals can be retrieved from the API along with details of how tokenholders voted. (<a name="0028-GOVE-023" href="#0028-GOVE-023">0028-GOVE-023</a>)
-- Change of network's `governance.proposal.FreeForm.minEnact` will change the proposal enactment time which has to be after current time + minEact. (<a name="0028-GOVE-041" href="#0028-GOVE-041">0028-GOVE-041</a>)
-- Change of network's `governance.proposal.FreeForm.maxEnact` will change the proposal enactment time which has to be before current time + maxEnact. (<a name="0028-GOVE-042" href="#0028-GOVE-042">0028-GOVE-042</a>)
-- Change of network's `governance.proposal.FreeForm.maxClose` will change the proposal vote closing time which has to be before current time + maxClose. (<a name="0028-GOVE-043" href="#0028-GOVE-043">0028-GOVE-043</a>)
-- Change of network's `governance.proposal.FreeForm.minClose` will change the proposal vote closing time which has to be after current time + minClose. (<a name="0028-GOVE-044" href="#0028-GOVE-044">0028-GOVE-044</a>)
-- Change of network's `governance.proposal.FreeForm.requiredMajority` will change the required votes on governance proposal (A fraction of total token holders that must participate in a vote). (<a name="0028-GOVE-045" href="#0028-GOVE-045">0028-GOVE-045</a>)
-- Change of network's `governance.proposal.FreeForm.minVoterBalance` will change minimum governance token balance required to vote on a market update proposal including the correct padding instead of possible decimal places. (<a name="0028-GOVE-046" href="#0028-GOVE-046">0028-GOVE-046</a>)
-- Change of network's `governance.proposal.FreeForm.minProposerBalance` will change minimum governance token balance required to submit the proposal including the correct padding instead of possible decimal places. (<a name="0028-GOVE-047" href="#0028-GOVE-047">0028-GOVE-047</a>)
-- Change of network's `governance.proposal.FreeForm.requiredParticipation` will change minimum governance token balance required to create a market update proposal (A fraction of total token holders that must participate in a vote). (<a name="0028-GOVE-048" href="#0028-GOVE-048">0028-GOVE-048</a>)